ResursBank/ResursBank.github.io/_exclude/development/php-and-development-libraries/version-1-x--ecomphp-/important-notes-and-troubleshooting-exceptions--ecomphp-/errors-and-ecomphp/index.md

 # Errors and EComPHP

-Created by Thomas Tornevall, last modified on 2018-05-24 EComPHP is not only a ecommerce wrapper/helper, for making orders.
+EComPHP is not only a ecommerce wrapper/helper, for making orders.
 It also assures that you get as accurate error information as properly.
 Different flows has different ways to handle errors.
 We will try to